D.R. Horton (DHI) to Release Quarterly Earnings on Tuesday

 D.R.
-Horton (NYSE:DHI – Get Rating) is scheduled to announce its earnings results on Tuesday, January 24th.
-Investors that are interested in participating in the company’s conference call can do so using this link.
+Horton (NYSE:DHI – Get Rating) will issue its quarterly earnings data on Tuesday, January 24th.
+Individual that are interested in participating in the company’s earnings conference call can do so using this link.

 D.R.
-Horton (NYSE:DHI – Get Rating) last issued its quarterly earnings results on Wednesday, November 9th.
-The construction company reported $4.67 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $5.06 by ($0.39).
+Horton (NYSE:DHI – Get Rating) last posted its quarterly earnings data on Wednesday, November 9th.
+The construction company reported $4.67 earnings per share (EPS) for the quarter, missing the consensus estimate of $5.06 by ($0.39).
 D.R.
 Horton had a net margin of 17.50% and a return on equity of 32.84%.
-The business had revenue of $9.64 billion for the quarter, compared to analysts’ expectations of $9.97 billion.
-During the same period last year, the business earned $3.70 earnings per share.
-The company’s revenue was up 18.9% on a year-over-year basis.
+The firm had revenue of $9.64 billion during the quarter, compared to analysts’ expectations of $9.97 billion.
+During the same quarter in the prior year, the firm posted $3.70 EPS.
+D.R.
+Horton’s quarterly revenue was up 18.9% compared to the same quarter last year.
 On average, analysts expect D.R.
 Horton to post $9 EPS for the current fiscal year and $10 EPS for the next fiscal year.

 D.R.
 Horton Increases Dividend

-In related news, COO Paul J. Romanowski sold 30,000 shares of D.R.
-Horton stock in a transaction on Wednesday, December 21st.
-The stock was sold at an average price of $89.68, for a total transaction of $2,690,400.00.
-Following the transaction, the chief operating officer now directly owns 76,185 shares in the company, valued at $6,832,270.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, VP Aron M. Odom sold 1,300 shares of the business’s stock in a transaction that occurred on Thursday, November 10th.
+The stock was sold at an average price of $83.64, for a total transaction of $108,732.00.
+Following the sale, the vice president now owns 1,724 shares of the company’s stock, valued at approximately $144,195.36.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 In other D.R.
-Horton news, COO Paul J. Romanowski sold 30,000 shares of the firm’s stock in a transaction dated Wednesday, December 21st.
-The stock was sold at an average price of $89.68, for a total transaction of $2,690,400.00.
-Following the sale, the chief operating officer now directly owns 76,185 shares of the company’s stock, valued at $6,832,270.80.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Barbara K. Allen sold 470 shares of the firm’s stock in a transaction dated Monday, December 5th.
-The shares were sold at an average price of $84.86, for a total value of $39,884.20.
-Following the sale, the director now directly owns 5,650 shares in the company, valued at $479,459.
+Horton news, COO Paul J. Romanowski sold 30,000 shares of the company’s stock in a transaction on Wednesday, December 21st.
+The stock was sold at an average price of $89.68, for a total value of $2,690,400.00.
+Following the sale, the chief operating officer now owns 76,185 shares of the company’s stock, valued at $6,832,270.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, VP Aron M. Odom sold 1,300 shares of D.R.
+Horton stock in a transaction on Thursday, November 10th.
+The stock was sold at an average price of $83.64, for a total value of $108,732.00.
+Following the transaction, the vice president now directly owns 1,724 shares of the company’s stock, valued at approximately $144,195.36.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 33,770 shares of company stock worth $3,011,976.
+Over the last three months, insiders sold 33,770 shares of company stock valued at $3,011,976.
 Corporate insiders own 0.61% of the company’s stock.

 Institutional Investors Weigh In On D.R.
 Horton

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Vanguard Group Inc. raised its holdings in D.R.
-Horton by 1.1% during the first quarter.
-Vanguard Group Inc. now owns 35,902,967 shares of the construction company’s stock valued at $2,675,130,000 after acquiring an additional 406,429 shares during the period.
-Invesco Ltd. increased its holdings in shares of D.R.
+Large investors have recently added to or reduced their stakes in the business.
+Vanguard Group Inc. raised its position in shares of D.R.
+Horton by 1.1% during the 1st quarter.
+Vanguard Group Inc. now owns 35,902,967 shares of the construction company’s stock worth $2,675,130,000 after purchasing an additional 406,429 shares during the last quarter.
+Invesco Ltd. raised its holdings in D.R.
 Horton by 17.0% in the first quarter.
-Invesco Ltd. now owns 4,771,705 shares of the construction company’s stock worth $355,538,000 after purchasing an additional 694,155 shares during the last quarter.
-Charles Schwab Investment Management Inc. increased its holdings in shares of D.R.
+Invesco Ltd. now owns 4,771,705 shares of the construction company’s stock valued at $355,538,000 after buying an additional 694,155 shares during the period.
+Charles Schwab Investment Management Inc. increased its position in shares of D.R.
 Horton by 3.2% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,662,205 shares of the construction company’s stock worth $123,851,000 after purchasing an additional 51,505 shares during the last quarter.
-First Republic Investment Management Inc. increased its holdings in shares of D.R.
-Horton by 4.8% in the first quarter.
-First Republic Investment Management Inc. now owns 909,675 shares of the construction company’s stock worth $67,780,000 after purchasing an additional 41,935 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA increased its holdings in shares of D.R.
-Horton by 103.6% in the first quarter.
-BNP Paribas Arbitrage SA now owns 601,279 shares of the construction company’s stock worth $44,801,000 after purchasing an additional 305,909 shares during the last quarter.
-84.87% of the stock is owned by institutional investors.
+Charles Schwab Investment Management Inc. now owns 1,662,205 shares of the construction company’s stock worth $123,851,000 after acquiring an additional 51,505 shares in the last quarter.
+First Republic Investment Management Inc. increased its holdings in D.R.
+Horton by 4.8% in the 1st quarter.
+First Republic Investment Management Inc. now owns 909,675 shares of the construction company’s stock valued at $67,780,000 after purchasing an additional 41,935 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA grew its stake in D.R.
+Horton by 103.6% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 601,279 shares of the construction company’s stock valued at $44,801,000 after purchasing an additional 305,909 shares in the last quarter.
+84.87% of the stock is owned by institutional investors and hedge funds.

 D.R.
 Horton, Inc operates as a homebuilding company in East, North, Southeast, South Central, Southwest, and Northwest regions in the United States.
 It engages in the acquisition and development of land; and construction and sale of residential homes in 106 markets across 33 states under the names of D.R.